numfocus/gsoc/2017/proposals/chait-kaitlyn.md

 There are a variety of widgets already programmed into Ipywidgets, however coders can extend this library to create their own custom widgets.
-The following link is a diagram of how the Ipython Kernel (Backend) interacts with the HTML widget (Frontend):
+The following diagram displays how the Ipython Kernel (Backend) interacts with the HTML widget (Frontend):
 ![Ipywidget Diagram](http://ipywidgets.readthedocs.io/en/latest/_images/WidgetModelView.png)
 [src: http://ipywidgets.readthedocs.io/en/latest/_images/WidgetModelView.png](http://ipywidgets.readthedocs.io/en/latest/_images/WidgetModelView.png)